When is the FA Cup fifth round draw? Date, start time, channel and how to watch

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The FA Cup returns this weekend as fans are treated to 16 fourth round fixtures, with plenty of potential for a giant-killing as Premier League sides face lower-tier opposition.
+The FA Cup returned this weekend as fans were treated to 16 fourth round fixtures, with plenty of potential for a giant-killing as Premier League sides face lower-tier opposition.

-The weekend began early as Manchester United defeated Leicester City on Friday night, before plenty of action on Saturday as Manchester City travel to Leyton Orient, Birmingham host Newcastle and Brighton face Chelsea in one of three all-Premier League ties.
+The weekend began early as Manchester United defeated Leicester City on Friday night, before plenty of action on Saturday as Manchester City survived a scare against Leyton Orient, Birmingham were denied a big win by Newcastle and Brighton dumped out Chelsea in one of three all-Premier League ties.

-Top-flight leaders Liverpool face Plymouth on Sunday before Aston Villa take on Tottenham, with the fourth round wrapping up on Tuesday night (11 February) as League One side Exeter City face high flying Nottingham Forest.
+Top-flight leaders Liverpool suffered a stunning defeat against Plymouth on Sunday, with their quadruple hopes dashed in unexpected fashion.
+Aston Villa take on Tottenham on Sunday evening, with the fourth round wrapping up on Tuesday night (11 February) as League One side Exeter City face high flying Nottingham Forest

-The draw for the next round will be made ahead of the conclusion of the final match on Tuesday, with all fifth round ties to be played across the weekend of 1 March.
+The draw for the next round will be made ahead of then, however, with all fifth round ties to be played across the weekend of 1 March.

 Here’s everything you need to know: